theratioproject/simple/doc/Lists.md

 ### Getting the value of a Listthrough the use of `indexOf()`.

-To get the specific value of a List item using it's index number, we pass the index number into a method `.indexOf`
+To get the specific value of a List item using it's index number, we pass the index number into a method `.indexOf` and it returns the value holding that `indexNumber`.
+Let's get the value of